eloqjs/nuxt-next-auth/README.md

 ## Why another package?

-Although there are similarities with [@sidebase/nuxt-auth][sidebase-nuxt-auth-src], different system design choices have been made, and therefore their usage are also different.
+Although there are similarities with [@sidebase/nuxt-auth][sidebase-nuxt-auth-src], different design choices have been made, and therefore their usage are also different.

 The most important differences are the usage of `useSession` and how we fetch the session.